 The Public Suffix List

 The Mozilla Foundation eventually began a project known as the Public Suffix List, to record all of these public domains and share them across browser vendors.
 Not all browsers use the Public Suffix List.

 Cedar and herokuapp.com

 Because Heroku applications on the Cedar stack are all hosted by default in the

 herokuapp.com domain, we also deal with the public suffix issue.

-While there are many legitimate use cases for sharing cookies across multiple applications in a common domain, this is done better and safer by using a custom domain for your applications.
+While there are many legitimate use cases for sharing cookies across multiple applications in a common domain, this is done better and more safely by using a custom domain for your applications.

 ssl:endpoints and herokussl.com

 For various reasons, Heroku’s SSL Endpoints are hosted under another shared domain,